javier-games/pkg-bricks-bucket/articles/installation_guide.md

   }
 }
 ```
-Replace `1.0.0` with the desired version of BricksBucket.
+Replace `1.0.0` with the desired version of Bricks Bucket.
 Save the `manifest.json` file after editing.

 ## Installation via OpenUPM

-You can also install BricksBucket via the OpenUPM CLI.
+You can also install Bricks Bucket via the OpenUPM CLI.
 Make sure you have Node.js v16 or higher and the [openupm-cli](https://openupm.com/docs/getting-started-cli.html) installed.

 Run the following command: